Definition of MariaDB bind-address

 Explanation

-In the above example, we use the grant all privileges command to a specified table or database as shown in the above statement by using the *.* symbol.
-Here the king is the username that we need to connect them from different remote locations with their IP address or we can say the host is used to connecting this user mentioned in an above statement after that we assign password and password field is an optional part of this syntax and most important thing is that % symbol is used for a wildcard.
+In the above example, we use the grant all privileges command to a specified table or database, as shown in the above statement, by using the *.* symbol.
+Here the king is the username that we need to connect them from different remote locations with their IP address, or we can say the host is used to connecting this user mentioned in the above statement after that, we assign a password, and the password field is an optional part of this syntax, and the most important thing is that % symbol is used for a wildcard.
 The final output of the show databases queries we illustrate by using the following snapshot.

 Conclusion

-We hope from this article you have understood about the MariaDB bind address.
-From this article, we have learned the basic syntax of MariaDB bind-address and we also see different examples of MariaDB bind address.
-From this article, we learned how and when we use MariaDB bind addresses.
+We hope from this article, you have understood the MariaDB bind address.
+From this article, we have learned the basic syntax of MariaDB bind-address, and we also see different examples of MariaDB bind address.
+This article taught us how and when to use MariaDB bind addresses.

 Recommended Articles